 Xiaomi Mi A3 is a long-awaited addition to Xiaomi’s Android One roundup.
 However, once it was out and we all witnessed that low-res Super AMOLED display, many people saw it as a downgrade to this already classic line of stock Android devices made by Xiaomi.
-And it seems that there’s a whole lot of minor issues on the Xiaomi Mi A3.
+And it seems that there are a whole lot of minor issues with the Xiaomi Mi A3.
 Nothing major, no dealbreakers (if you can live with the display), but software issues nonetheless.

 We made sure to locate basically every noticeable bug and list them here for our readers that own the Xiaomi Mi A3.
 Of course, with applicable solutions or at least tips to alleviate the problem at hand.

 Note: All the issues mentioned in this article are individually reported cases, which doesn’t mean any of the problems will occur on other devices.
 If you’re looking to buy this phone, DO NOT consider these problems.
 In the case of this particular device, based on our experience, if you like that stock Android experience and don’t mind the resolution, go for it.
 It’s a great bang for the buck.